 - explore ‘freeform’ using your mouse as you might in Google maps.

-We will continue to keep you informed through 2016 about the promise and the power of genomics.
-Follow the latest happenings through our blogs, our GenOmics News, and on Twitter streams (@MikesGene
+We will continue to keep you informed through 2017 about the promise and the power of genomics, STEM education and other science related topics.
+Follow the latest happenings through our blogs and on our Twitter streams (@GenomeAlberta

 Happy New Year!